 Now, ask yourself this: What happens in a truly catastrophic disaster such as an earthquake, hurricane, tornadoes, or even a WMD (weapon of mass destruction)?
 Dangerous dogs in several communities can end up loose as walls and fences are knocked down by earthquakes or catastrophic weather events.

 Do you even know what a Presa Canario is?
 You can bet that several home owners in your state own one.
-Then of course there are pit bulls, owned by a lot more people and in a lot more neighborhoods.
+Right up there on that same list are pit bulls, owned by a lot more people and in a lot more neighborhoods, from the inner city to the countryside.
 These dogs have a dangerous reputation for a good reason.
 By far they have killed more people than any other dangerous dog in modern times.

 So how can you protect yourself?

 Pepper spray - It's never a bad idea to have pepper spray designed to make something trying to hurt you think twice.
-Look specifically for dog repellant when you shop for pepper spray.
+Look specifically for dog repellant when you shop for pepper spray (it's formulated for attacking dogs).

 One thing to consider though, is this: Having pepper spray by itself doesn't mean you're safe from a dog attack (you'll read why in a moment).
 Further, sometimes it's best that you don't use any kind of spray with an angry dog.